11 THINGS TO KNOW BEFORE YOU GET A NEW MOTOR

 Preload is best understood as a constant load/force/stress put on an object that will not allow the object to undergo fatigue cycles unless the external force exceeds the preload.
 Preload has other benefits, but for this exercise, it is best understood as a “fatigue barrier.”

 What is Fatigue?

 Fatigue is best explained with a paperclip.
-Taking a paper clip and bending it repeatedly, even with low force, will create microcracking which with repeated stress propogates these cracks along grain boundaries thus creating one large cracks that continues to grow with repeated cycles until finally it breaks.
+Taking a paper clip and bending it repeatedly, even with low force, will create microcracking which with repeated stress propagates these cracks along grain boundaries thus creating one large crack that continues to grow with repeated cycles until finally, it breaks.
 This is fatigue failure, and it can be measured with testing and graphical representations called S-N curves.
-Each material has a dedicated curve, and Engineers spend hours designing a part to be below this curve based on number of cycles.
-There are PhD dissertations written for decades on this subject, so to not divert too much time into this subject, we will need to understand the basics; repeated loading will cause premature failure quicker in materials like aluminum and making sure the parts are designed to last through this repeated cycling is absolutely key in a lasting part.
+Each material has a dedicated curve, and Engineers spend hours designing a part to be below this curve based on the number of cycles.
+There are Ph.D. dissertations written for decades on this subject, so to not divert too much time into this subject, we will need to understand the basics; repeated loading will cause premature failure quicker in materials like aluminum and making sure the parts are designed to last through this repeated cycling is absolutely key in a lasting part.

 Now that we understand that cycles AND stress will cause a failure, we can better understand why preload is important.
 This “Fatigue Barrier” does not allow the part to undergo repeated cycles unless the force exerted is greater than the preload.

 So, why does this pertain to a closed deck in a Subaru block?